garethky/rrf-mesh-level/README.md

 [probe-point.g](samples/probe-point.g) - A sample macro for probing an individual point using information available in the Duet software model.
 This shows how to probe multiple times using the speeds and heights defined in the model.

-[meshbedprobe.log](samples/meshbedprobe.log) - A sample log from a run of bed.g that you can use to experiment with the mesh-level.py script.
+[meshbedprobe.log](samples/meshbedprobe.log) - A sample log from a run of bed.g that you can use to dry run the mesh-level.py script.

 [execonmcode7029.service](samples/execonmcode7029.service) - A sample service definition file for [execonmcode](https://github.com/wilriker/execonmcode).
 This helps you pass the required parameters to mesh-level.py from the `M7029 X"0:300" Y"0:200"` custom MCode in `bed.g`.
 See execonmcode's documentatin for more info on setting this up.